AnthonyLeung1996/bybit-copy-trade/README.md

 6. Select "Read-only" or "Read-Write"
 7. Either select "No IP restriction" or fill in the IP address if you know them.
 8. Check "Derivatives API V3" > "Trade"

+## Steps to change leverage

+1. Change environment variable `BYBIT_LEVERAGE_RATIO` by `vim ~/.bash_profile`.
+2. Apply the profile to terminal: `source ~/.bash_profile`.
+3. Rebuild and restart the docker-compose: `docker-compose up --build --detach`
+4. Done, the app will update the positions itself.